Education Loan Credit Limit & the Factors Affecting it

 Real Example:

-Rajesh wants to pursue an MBA at IIM Bangalore (fees: ₹25 lakh).
-His father earns ₹12 lakh annually with a credit score of 780.
-The bank approves ₹22.5 lakh (90% of fees) based on strong financial profile and premier institution.
+A student wants to pursue an MBA at a premier IIM (fees: ₹25 lakh).
+The co-applicant earns ₹12 lakh annually with a CIBIL score of 780.
+The bank may approve up to 90% of fees based on a strong financial profile and admission to a premier institution.
+Actual approval depends on the lender's policy at the time of application.

 Secured vs Unsecured Education Loan Limits